andysylvester/urls-to-opml/README.md

 # urls-to-opml
 Convert a list of URLs in a text file to an OPML subscription list using code from ChatPGT

+## Required applications

+This app requires that Node.js and NPM are installed on the computer running the app.

 ## Setup instructions
 Download zip file of this repo and unzip into a directory